25 May How to Travel with Young Children

 4. Do something different

 Travel throws up all sorts of opportunities for adventure that will thrill your little explorer.
 Top of the list if you are anywhere near mountains or clifftops is a cable car ride.
 A 10-minute trip will seem like the experience of a lifetime to your young adventurers.
+Remember to top up on your sun cream and keep your little ones skin protected when you’re out on your adventures.
 Whether it’s splashing about in rock pools, looking for sea creatures, or paddling in a lake, make the most of your surroundings.
 They will forge the memories that last a lifetime.

 5. Embrace the differences